simondavies/Veezi-API-Wrapper/README.md

 List the selected films Dates and times, with booking links on the times.

 You can also get a list of dates and times for the selected film to display as clickable links to book tickets.
-Visual ref below and the code to follow.

 ![Veezi Film Dates/Times listings](/Examples/screenshots/Veezi-screenshot-DateAndTimes.png)

 ```php